 Introduction

-Robert C. Martin’s Clean Architecture puts your business logic at the centre of your system so it’s protected from changes in frameworks, databases, and UIs.
-This practical guide explains the layers, the Dependency Rule, real-world trade-offs, and a TypeScript/Node.js implementation for a simple “create user” feature.
+Robert C. Martin’s Clean Architecture puts business logic at the centre of your system so it’s protected from changes in frameworks, databases, and UIs.
+This guide explains the concentric layers, the Dependency Rule, trade‑offs you’ll face, and a TypeScript/Node.js example that maps theory to a simple “create user” feature.

 What Is Clean Architecture?